-The outcome of using employment services is to help a participant find and maintain a job that meets personal and career goals.
-Supported Employment Services offer a variety of supports to assist a participant age 18 or older who, because of their disability, needs intensive support to find and maintain self-employment or a job in a competitive, integrated work setting for which an individual is compensated at or above the minimum wage, but not less than the customary wage and level of benefits paid by the employer for the same or similar work performed by an individual without a disability.
+Supported Employment Services are intended to help a participant find and maintain a job that meets their personal and career goals.
+Supported Employment Services offer a variety of supports to assist a participant who is age 18 or older and, because of their disability, needs intensive support to find and maintain self-employment or a job in a competitive, integrated work setting for which the participant is compensated at or above the minimum wage, but not less than the customary wage and level of benefits paid by the employer for the same or similar work performed by an individual without a disability.

 Services are conducted in a variety of settings, particularly work sites where people without disabilities are employed.
 Services include activities needed in order for a participant to sustain paid work, including supervision and training.
-Payment is made only for the adaptations, supervision, and training required by participants as a result of their disabilities, but does not include payment for the supervisory activities rendered as a normal part of doing business.
+Payment is made only for the adaptations, supervision, and training required by participants as a result of their disability, but does not include payment for the supervisory activities rendered as a normal part of doing business.

-Consistent with the Olmstead decision and with person-centered planning, a participant's IPC shall be developed in a manner that reflects individual choice and goals relating to employment, and ensures provision of services in the most integrated setting appropriate.
-Objectives that support the need for continued job coaching with a plan to lessen the job coaching over time, if possible, shall be identified in the participant's IPC.
+Consistent with the Olmstead decision and with person-centered planning, a participant's IPC must be developed in a manner that reflects individual choice and goals relating to employment, and ensures provision of services in the most integrated setting appropriate.
+Objectives that support the need for continued job coaching with a plan to lessen the job coaching over time, if possible, should be identified in the participant's IPC.